burningmantech/ranger-clubhouse-web/README-development.md

 berlinOutpost.set('title', 'New Berlin');
 ```

-Do not bother using the set() method if the POJO will not be used within a template.
+Do not bother using the set() method if the POJO will not be used within a template, or observed.
 Use the good old assignment operator:

 ```javascript
 berlinOutpost.title = 'New Berlin';